Adil-01-st/Sales-and-Website-Funnel-Analysis-on-Shopify/README.md

 ## 📌 Project Overview

-This project presents a full business analysis of a small Shopify-based e-commerce store operating in the Polish market.
+This project presents a full business analysis of a Shopify-based e-commerce store operating in the Polish market.

 The objective of the analysis was to: